 That leaves us the other two; Shell Drive For Five and the Select Member card.
 The former has a shady fuel rewards program and the latter doesn’t even offer fuel rewards!

 Conclusion?
-Both cards are garbage for buying gas.
-However if you have bad credit (and can’t qualify for a normal card) then they might be good credit cards for rebuilding credit.
+Both cards are worthless for buying gasoline (and isn’t that the point?).
+However, if you have truly bad credit and can’t qualify for a normal general use credit card then they might be good credit cards for rebuilding credit.

-If you have good credit, here are some good options…
+If you have good credit, you have many good options from which to choose…

 Costco credit card from AmEx – If you’re a Costco member, this card pays a 3% rebate on fuel (for the first $4k spent annually at US stand-alone gas stations).

-Want more options?
+Want even more options?
 Go here to compare more gas credit cards with rewards